StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/create-a-dashboard.md

 2. Two options are available:

-    * Create a dasboard from scratch by selecting :fontawesome-regular-square-plus:.
+    * Create a dashboard from scratch by selecting :fontawesome-regular-square-plus:.

     * Duplicate an existing dashboard by selecting :fontawesome-solid-ellipsis: next to dashboard you want to duplicate, then select **Duplicate**.